sjbennett123/gloryforthefist/content/rules/_index.md

 ### Cure Critical Wounds

-*I call upon the earth to cure crtical wounds 30.*
+*I call upon the earth to cure critical wounds 30.*

 ```
 Celestial:No           :: Scroll: No